o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 For folding to work correctly "in its full recursive power", additionally to merely instance folding itself, we will need an IVC (interactive verifiable computation) part that will verify the previous folding iteration within the circuit.
 - We consider two approaches regarding folding IVC: either supporting a cycle of curves (BN254 / Grumpkin cycle) or non-native emulation.
     - The cycle of curves approach relies on switching between two curves on every folding iteration.
 Verification of KZG can be encoded with Grumpkin curve (see [this aztec blog post](https://hackmd.io/@aztec-network/ByzgNxBfd#2-Grumpkin---A-curve-on-top-of-BN-254-for-SNARK-efficient-group-operations)).
     - The non-native emulation uses foreign field arithmetics to proceed.
+(Note that this is /not/ the Goblin Plonk approach)
-    - To start with, the curves approach seems more immediately available, however the second approach is strongly preferred in the long run.
+    - We expect to start the project by implementing the FFA/FFEC circuit first.
+When it is time to start implementing folding with IVC, if only the curves approach is available, it will be our first choice.
+However the second approach is strongly preferred in the long run.
 - It also needs to be noted that IVC circuit is running "in parallel" --- it is not part of our target circuit, so we can use all the $n = 2^{15}$ available rows (SRS size limit) without worrying about size of the IVC.